All Episodes

 And there are people at the bottom of earnings in every profession.

-So it's legit.
+So, it's legit.

-That's how they do business.
+It's how they do business.

 They do business with people who sign up to do business with them that way.

-You can't afford your cola to Social Security or the disabled vets because you haven't managed the government's money.
+You can't afford your COLA to Social Security or the disabled vets because you haven't managed the government's money.

 The government doesn't have any.

-The government is in debt, and it's not because of the hedge fund guys.
+It's not because of the hedge fund, guys.

-Whatever it's going to cost you to give your 250 billion dollars away.
+I would tell you the taxes they are paying dwarf whatever it's going to cost you to give your $250 billion away.

-And why is there no cola, Bernie?
+And why is there no COLA, Bernie?

 Inflation's going up.